-Using a dimension door, passwall, or similar magic on an Outside Door from the outside before going through will transport the enterer to a random level: Level of the spell cast +
+Using a dimension door, passwall, or similar magic on an

+transport the enterer to a random level: Level of the spell cast +

 Because of this, residents of each level are both free to leave, and also trapped because leaving often means they can only rejoin their tribe if they fight their way through many levels...
 Note that the ceiling height of various levels will match the residents, so the kobold level might have a 4.5' ceiling while the hill giant level has 15' ceilings.